Dr. Pen med nålpatron för microneedling och val av rätt nålar.

 If you want a safe start: choose a moderate depth for the face, use extra low around the eyes, and select a cartridge based on whether you prioritize comfort (more needles) or precision (fewer needles).

-Do you want to delve into microneedling and find the right model?
+Want to delve into microneedling and find the right model?
 Explore all Dr. Pen devices here.